Every trainer has a NATIONAL AVERAGE but what is it, and what relevance has it to a wager?

 In conclusion, we believe the national averages are a form of seeds or rankings and definitely matter when processing/filtering a race.
 Once we have identified a race of interest we seek to confirm the form of the trainer.
-We do this by simply measuring his current form against the national average.
+We do this by simply measuring his current or course form against the national average.
 Remember, this is not a fixed position, the term national average is always used in context.

 For example, John Gosden has a national average of 24% and Richard Hannon has one of 12%.
 Had Gosden shown a current strike rate of 12% over the last month or so, that would be a cause for concern, if Hannon had shown the same strike rate there would be no cause for concern, because he is replicating his natural average.